| FRACTURE-TRACE ANALYSIS FOR

 are exposed at the surface and in the subsurface.
 Larger faults collect water from

+beyond the canyon and convey water to Three Guns Canyon.
 In the granitic terrane, a local driller, David Massey, indicates complete

 unpredictability of the water yielding capacity of the granite not only areally but also